-The tax cut which President Johnson signed into law only a little more than a year ago -- the biggest corporate and individual income tax cut in our history.
+The tax cut which President Johnson signed into law a year and a half ago -- the biggest corporate and individual income tax cut in our history.

-Inose measures cut corporate taxes this year by some 5 billion dollars.
+Those measures cut business taxes this year by almost 6 billion dollars.

 Those measures raised profitability of business investment in new equipment by an estimated 35 to 45 per cent.